Table of Contents

 Although the search for causes is important, one should first and foremost take the deep unconsciousness seriously.
 A coma threatens the body due to the failure of important protective reflexes and the lack of regulation of the vital functions.
-The first steps to take when one encounters a coma patient are therefore—always—to secure and keep the airways as well as to control the circulation.
+The first steps to take when one encounters a coma patient are, therefore—always—to secure and keep the airways as well as to control the circulation.

 Estimating the Depth and Stages of the Coma

 Consciousness is not a light switch, which can be turned on and off.
 Rather, it is like a dimmer, over which the brightness is infinitely adjustable.
-Before people fall into coma, the phases of somnolence, a marked drowsiness and the sopor usually precede the condition.
+Before people fall into a coma, the phases of somnolence, marked drowsiness and the sopor usually precede the condition.
 In the latter, the patients are only aroused by very strong stimuli.

-In order to be able to assess how deep a patient has fallen into coma, tests are available for pain reactions.
+In order to be able to assess how deep a patient has fallen into a coma, tests are available for pain reactions.
 The pressure on the fingernail is a common method and can suffice for a coma assessment: